GPS-VIO Fusion with Online Rotational Calibration

 \section{Related work}

 Sensor fusion of camera and IMU is a well studied topic \cite{huang2019visual, delmerico2018benchmark}.
-Visual-inertial fusion algorithms can be broadly classified into two categories: optimization-based methods and filter-based methods.
-As compared to filter-based methods, optimization-based methods achieve higher theoretical accuracy.
-Representative works include VINS-Mono \cite{qin2018vins}, Basalt \cite{usenko2019visual} and ORB-SLAM3 \cite{campos2021orb}.
-Their high computational cost is the major disadvantage of optimization-based methods.
-In contrast, sliding-window filter-based methods, such as the Multi-State Constraint Kalman Filter (MSCKF) \cite{mourikis2007multi, sun2018robust, geneva2020openvins}, are more efficient and achieve comparable accuracy.
+Visual-inertial fusion algorithms can be broadly classified into two categories i.e., optimization-based methods and filter-based methods.
+Optimization-based methods achieve higher theoretical accuracy, which include VINS-Mono \cite{qin2018vins}, Basalt \cite{usenko2019visual} and ORB-SLAM3 \cite{campos2021orb}.
+Their high computational cost is a major disadvantage.
+In contrast, sliding-window filter-based methods, such as the Multi-State Constraint Kalman Filter (MSCKF) \cite{mourikis2007multi, sun2018robust, geneva2020openvins}, are more resource efficient and achieve comparable accuracy.

 The combination of a camera and an IMU can only generate relative pose estimation, resulting in the unobservability of global position and absolute yaw \cite{kelly2011visual}.
 Therefore, pure VIO systems tend to drift over time \cite{huang2014towards}.
 Recent works have employed GPS measurement to eliminate this drift.
 These methods can be divided into loosely-coupled methods and tightly-coupled methods.
 VINS-Fusion is a loosely-coupled approach, which fuses GPS position measurements and output pose of VIO subsystem \cite{qin2019general}.
 However, the fusion algorithm is unable to improve the VIO subsystem.
 Therefore, the inner correlations of all measurements are discarded, causing suboptimal localization results.
 Gomsf is a similar loosely-coupled work \cite{mascaro2018gomsf}.